How Our Center for Cognitive Behavioral Therapy in NJ Can Help You

 Some key roles and responsibilities of the therapist in CBT include:

-Important Note about the Role of a Therapist
+Important Notes About the Role of a Therapist

 The therapist adapts their approach to suit the individual’s unique circumstances.